-Central Alabama OIC’s Montgomery YouthWorks!
-Program is a workforce development project designed to provide youth ages 16 to 21 with work-based learning experiences to assist them with making the connection between their education and economics.
-The Montgomery Youthworks!
-Program provides Montgomery youth between the ages of 16 and 21 with summer employment and educational opportunities.
+Central Alabama OIC’s Montgomery Youthworks is a program designed to focus on workforce development for youths ages 16 to 21.
+They will receive work-based learning experiences to assist them in making the connection between their education and economics.
+Montgomery Youthworks provides Montgomery youth with summer employment and educational opportunities.
 Participants work in a variety of entry-level jobs at government agencies, hospitals, summer camps, nonprofits, small businesses, law firms, museums, sports enterprises, and retail organizations.

 The Summer Youth Employment Program strives to:

 - Increase awareness of services offered by local community-based organizations

 - Provide opportunities for career instruction, financial literacy training, academic improvement, and social growth

 - Initial work experiences

 - Skills/interest assessment

 - Career development workshops